KentStateRobotics/Control3/README.md

 # Setup
 Install python 3 https://www.python.org/downloads/
-Make sure to check the box to automaticly add python to your path during the install
+Make sure to check the box to automaticly add python to your path during the install.
+Depending on your system, python may be need to be ran using the commands py or python3.

 ```
 cd control3